Declutter your Mountain of Photos

 You can learn more ideas about organising your photos in SOOP (Society of Obsessed Photographers), I’ve got a bunch of video tutorials where you can learn how to organise your photos in Lightroom.
 SOOP has a great community so it’s also a great place to swap experiences and ask for advice and recommendations from other photographers.

-You can join SOOP for only $14 per month and take part in interesting live events, photography challenges and also get your photography questions answered - please note that the price will go up to $25 on 14th January.
-If you join now you will always only pay $14.
+You can join SOOP for only $25 monthly and take part in interesting live events, photography challenges and also get your photography questions answered.

 Now’s the best time to join, so click here to learn more: